mayararysia/conference-demo/README.md

 ## About this Project

-* Spring Boot and Spring Data JPA to do CRUD operations against a PostgreSQL database.
+* Spring Boot and Spring Data JPA to do CRUD operations in the PostgreSQL database.
 * Based at Spring Framework course of [Pluralsight](https://www.pluralsight.com/) and contains my adaptations.
 * **Development Environment: IntelliJ IDEA Version 2018.3.6**
 * 100% pure Java Code